churia/NLP-sentiment_analysis/README.md

 # NLP-sentiment_analysis: user review mining
 ### phase1
-extract aspect and opinion words
+Extract aspects and opinion words from text (hotel reviews/comments in Chinese)
 ### phase2
-analyze the sentiment of a review based on the result of phase1
+Analyze the sentiment of a review based on the result of phase1